Work with images

 Screenshot showing the Visual Search image selection options in Microsoft Copilot.

-3. Ask a question related to your image.
+3. Ask a question related to the image.

-Copilot will interpret the image, search for information about the image, and even provide additional details like a map or link to learn more.
+Copilot first analyzes the photo to blur faces for privacy, then interprets the image, searches for information about the image, and even provides additional details like a map or link to learn more.

 Sample prompt